-Sleep is essential to your overall health
+Sleep is important to your overall health

 Each stage of sleep performs different functions, ranging from memory processing to recovery from exercise and stress